hervenicol/docker-plugin-cinder/README.md

 ## Usage

-The default volume size is 10GB but can be overridden:
+The default volume size can be set in config, but can be overridden per volume:

 ```
 $ docker volume create -d cinder -o size=20 volname
 ```

-A specific volume type can be given:
+Same for volume type:

 ```
 $ docker volume create -d cinder -o type=high-speed volname